borgermeister/zscaler/zpa_app_connector.md

 > [!NOTE]
 > To use ZPA App Connector in the container you will have to modify the configuration file.
-> Note that this will remove all security features from the LXC so use with caution!
+> Note that this will remove some security features from the LXC so use with caution!
 >
 > `echo "lxc.cap.drop:" >> /etc/pve/lxc/$LXC_ID.conf`